 The skull of Broken Hill Man, dated to 70,000 years ago, gives an indication of what humans of that period looked like.

 It was during the next phase – the middle Stone Age – with its refinement in the manufacture of tools, differentiation between populations, and burial of the dead, that modern man probably emerged in Zambia, at least 25 000 years ago.

-This spiritual and artistic development occurred alongside another, the invention of the bow and arrow, which revolutionised hunting and also gave humans a mechanical weapon of war and a musical instrument!
-Although the people of the Late Stone Age neither tilled the soil nor kept livestock, we could not fail to recognise ourselves in them.
+This spiritual and artistic development occurred alongside another, the invention of the bow and arrow, which revolutionised hunting and also gave humans a mechanical weapon of war, a musical instrument, and a method of starting fire!
+It has been determined that the people of the Late Stone Age neither tilled the soil nor kept livestock.

 The European Factor